 You’ll have 10 scored questions on each of these topics:

 - Common prefixes (hyper- hypo-, a-, etc)

 - Common roots, often used in medical terminology (pnea, etc.)

 - Selecting the correct definition using a sample dictionary entry

 - Selecting the best synonym given a sentence’s tone and context

 - Selecting the correct word meaning by applying part of speech and context clues

 Flashcards and practice are super handy for this part of your TEAS test English prep, so I encourage you to check out my TEAS 7 Question Bank.
-You’ll nearly 200 TEAS English practice questions on medical terminology roots, prefixes, suffixes, spelling rules, and parts of speech, and all the tested TEAS English concepts.
-Plus, the question bank covers all sections of the TEAS.
+You’ll get 5 practice exams with TEAS English practice questions on medical terminology roots, prefixes, suffixes, spelling rules, and parts of speech, and all the tested TEAS English concepts.
+Plus, the question bank covers all sections of the TEAS in 2023.

 How to study in your TEAS Test English Prep